Geoffrey0pv/Research-project-with-multiple-and-logistic-regression/README.md

 ### Data Description

-The data used in this project come from the Saber Pro Tests and contain various characteristics related to students and their test results.
+The data used in this project came from the Saber Pro Tests and contained various characteristics related to students and their test results.
 Key features include:

 - **Personal and Demographic Data:**
   - `ESTU_TIPODOCUMENTO`: Type of identification document.
   - `ESTU_GENERO`: Student's gender.
   - `ESTU_FECHANACIMIENTO`: Student's date of birth.
-  - `ESTU_DEPTO_RESIDE`: Department of residence.
+  - `ESTU_DEPTO_RESIDE`: Department of Residence.
   - `ESTU_MCPIO_RESIDE`: Municipality of residence.
   - `ESTU_AREARESIDE`: Area of residence (urban or rural).

 - **Academic and Financial Data:**
   - `ESTU_VALORMATRICULAUNIVERSIDAD`: University tuition value.
   - `ESTU_PAGOMATRICULABECA`: Indicator if the student received a scholarship.
-  - `ESTU_PAGOMATRICULACREDITO`: Indicator if the student paid tuition with credit.
+  - `ESTU_PAGOMATRICULACREDITO`: This indicator indicates if the student paid tuition with credit.

 - **Test Results:**
   - `MOD_INGLES_DESEM`, `MOD_INGLES_PNAL`, `MOD_INGLES_PNBC`: Performance in English tests.